Theoretically Motivated Data Augmentation and Regularization for Portfolio Construction: Portfolio Construction as a Training Objective

 The expectations in the true objective Equation \eqref{eq: test objective} need to be taken with respect to the true underlying distribution of the stock price generation process.
 In general, the price follows the following stochastic process $\Delta S_{t} = f(\{S_i\}_{i=1}^{t}) + g(\{S_i\}_{i=1}^{t})\eta_t$ for a zero-mean and unit variance random noise $\eta_t$; the term $f$ reflects the short-term predictability of the stock price based on past prices, and $g$ reflects the extent of unpredictability in the price.
 A key observation in finance is that $g$ is non-stationary (heteroskedastic) and price-dependent (multiplicative).
 One model is the geometric Brownian motion (GBM)

 which is taken as the minimal standard model of the motion of stock prices \citep{mandelbrot1997variation, black1973pricing}; this paper also assumes the GBM model as the underlying model.
 Here, we note that the theoretical problem we consider can be seen as a discrete-time version of the classical Merton's portfolio problem \citep{merton1969lifetime}.
-The more flexible Heston model \citep{heston1993closed} takes the form $dS_t = r S_t dt + \sqrt{\nu_t} S_t dW_t$, where $\nu_t$ is the instantaneous volatility that follows its own random walk, and $\eta_t$ is drawn from a Gaussian distribution.
-By definition, GBM is a special case of the Heston model with $\kappa = \xi =0 $.
+The more flexible Heston model \citep{heston1993closed} takes the form $dS_t = r S_t dt + \sqrt{\nu_t} S_t dW_t$, where $\nu_t$ is the instantaneous volatility that follows its own random walk, and $dW_t$ is drawn from a Gaussian distribution.
 Despite the simplicity of these models, the statistical properties of these models agree well with the known statistical properties of the real financial markets \citep{dragulescu2002probability}.
 The readers are referred to \citep{karatzas1998methods} for a detailed discussion about the meaning and financial significance of these models.